Distributed Graph Neural Network Training: A Survey: GNN Communication Protocols

 \subsubsection{Point-to-point-based protocol}

-Point-to-Point (P2P) transmission is a fine-grained communication method to share information among workers, and it only transfers data alongside cross edges in an edge-cut graph partition or replicated vertices in a vertex-cut graph partition.
 The aforementioned broadcast sends data to all the workers in the distributed environment and might cause redundant communication.
-In DistGNN~\cite{distgnn_sc_2021}, vertex-cut partitioning strategy is used.
+In contrast, Point-to-Point (P2P) transmission is a fine-grained communication method to share information among workers, and it only transfers data alongside cross edges in an edge-cut graph partition or replicated vertices in a vertex-cut graph partition. \blue{For example, ParallelGCN~\cite{spmm-vldb23} leverages the edge-cut graph partitioning, and maintains a special data structure to manage the different vertex sets for different worker pairs.
+Each vertex set indicates the vertices that need to be sent between the two workers.
+The communication of these vertices is then performed in a P2P fashion.
+The communication volume is thus reduced since only necessary vertices are sent and received.} DistGNN~\cite{distgnn_sc_2021} employs the vertex-cut partitioning strategy.
 Each edge is assigned to one specific worker, while each vertex along with its features may be stored repetitively.
 Among the replications, one vertex is called the master vertex.
-When aggregating the neighbors of a vertex, P2P transmission is applied in DistGNN.
+When aggregating the neighbors of a vertex, P2P transmission is applied.
 Specifically, partial aggregations of the replications of the master vertex are sent to the worker where the master vertex is located, instead of broadcasting to all workers.
-In this way, the master vertex can aggregate the embeddings from all its neighbors.
-Many other systems that apply a chunk-based execution model use the P2P protocol, in which each worker fetches or sends the hidden embeddings or partial aggregations to a specific remote worker, such as SAR~\cite{sar_mlsys22}, DeepGalois~\cite{deepgalois_mlsys21}, FlexGraph~\cite{flexgraph_eurosys_2021}.
-According to the studies of CAGNET~\cite{partition_sc_2020}, without partial aggregation, the P2P transmission brings in the overhead of ``request and send'' operations and increases the latency.
-Compared to the standard broadcast strategy, even if a high-quality graph partition strategy like METIS is used, the efficiency improvement of P2P transmission is not significant.
+As a result, the master vertex can aggregate the embeddings from all its neighbors.
+However, according to the studies of CAGNET~\cite{partition_sc_2020}, the naive P2P transmission brings in the overhead of \textit{request and send} operations and increases the latency.
+To mitigate this extra overhead, pipeline-based protocol is introduced, which further overlaps the communication with local computation, as described in Section~\ref{sec:pipeline-based-protocol}.

-\subsubsection{{Pipeline-based protocol}}

-In the distributed GNN training, the neighborhood of a vertex is scattered across a set of workers, and the chunk-based execution model introduced in Section~\ref{sec:chunk-based-execution} can be adopted for the aggregation of a vertex's neighborhood.
-For commutative and associative aggregations, the scattered neighborhood can be aggregated in different orders, and it forms a pipeline, in which each stage is responsible for partially aggregating one neighborhood chunk of a vertex.
-We call such aggregation of a vertex's partial neighborhood the \textit{partial aggregation} and the corresponding communication protocol in the chunk-based execution model the \textit{pipeline-based communication protocol}.
+\subsubsection{Pipeline-based protocol}